 This new rule establishes the fee for a change of operator license application at \$3,200.
+Changes made: REMOVED RULE per stakeholder request.

 This new rule replaces existing rule 3701-17-11 and establishes the tuberculosis and infection control requirements for nursing homes.
 These requirements include developing policies and procedures to ensure a safe, sanitary and comfortable environment for residents and to control the development and transmission of infections and diseases including standard precautions, tuberculosis facility assessments, and laundry practices.